alhog/LanguageTransformer/README.md

 **Define Meanings:** For each word, define its meaning.
 This could be a direct translation into another language, or it could be a description of the concept that the word represents.

+**Defining word meanings is a crucial part of creating the semantics of your new language.**

+*Here are some steps you might consider:*

+1. **Direct Translation**: For each word in your language, you could define its meaning by providing a direct translation into another language.
+This is often the simplest approach, but it may not capture all the nuances of your new language.

+2. **Description of Concept**: Alternatively, you could define the meaning of a word by describing the concept that it represents.
+This can be more complex, but it can also provide a deeper understanding of the word's meaning.

+3. **Use in Context**: You could also define the meaning of a word by showing how it is used in context.
+This could involve providing example sentences that use the word.

+4. **Semantic Features**: Another approach is to define the meaning of a word in terms of its semantic features.
+This involves identifying the basic elements of meaning that the word conveys.

 **Include Metadata:** For each word, you might also want to include additional information, such as its part of speech, its pronunciation, an example of its use in a sentence, etc.

 **Organize the Dictionary:** Decide how you want to organize your dictionary.
 This could be alphabetically, by topic, by part of speech, etc.